fpatterson55/Pub-SP-Transform-Contains_Entitlement/readme.md

 Product: SailPoint Identity Security Cloud

-Feature: Transform - To detect an existing entitlement.
+Feature: Transform - To detect an existing Active Directory entitlement.

 This transform evaluates an Active Directory Group membership to see if it is present.
 If it is, it will return a value of true otherwise it will return false.

+This is open-source software licensed under the MIT License.

 Possible use cases:
 1) A transform needs to evaluate if a specific entitlement is currently present on a user.